mannd/epcalipers-windows/README.md

 ## IMPORTANT!!
 This is an experimental branch of the EP Calipers for Windows repository.
 The current main branch is the epcalipers-2 branch.
+The epcalipers-2 branch contains the current production code.
+However in the near future this epcalipers-3 branch will become the main branch going forward, once the code reaches beta status.
+At that point the epcalipers-2 branch will continue to be maintained to support current users with older versions of Windows.

 This epcalipers-3 branch is a rewrite nearly from scratch of EP Calipers.
 It is still under development, and we are still adding functionality to get it to the same level of functionality as the epcalipers-2 branch.

 The goals of this new branch are to recreate the app with the following improvements:
+- Target Windows 10/11.
 - Use the most modern Windows desktop system, WinUI 3.
 - Improve the archecture of the app (XAML views, MVVM).
 - Eliminate PDF processing via Ghostscript, and use Nuget packages instead.